-No, the DoC no longer offers an emphasis in School Counseling.
+Only if you have an emphasis in School Counseling.
 If you wish to provide mental health counseling as a licensed counselor and have a PPSC, you should have a School Counseling Specialization and CMHC emphasis.
+Or, if you were admitted to the MFCC program at the time of admission, you may request to add School Counseling as an emphasis.
 See requirements on the School Counseling page).